mattermost/mattermost-developer-documentation/site/content/internal/infrastructure/vpn.md

 * Connect to the VPN

-* Alternatively, install and connect using CLI client
+* Alternatively, install and connect using the CLI client

 ```bash
 brew install openvpn